mattvenn/zero-to-asic-www/content/terminology/LibreLane.md

 * [Place and Route](/terminology/place_and_route)
 * sign off: [Layout vs Schematic](/terminology/lvs), [Design Rule Check](/terminology/drc), [Static Timing Analysis](/terminology/sta)

-To see more about OpenLane's output files - [check this article](/post/openlane_output_files)
+To see more about LibreLane's output files - [check this article](/post/librelane_output_files)

 ## OpenROAD

-OpenLane is an open source ASIC flow built using OpenROAD.
+LibreLane is an open source ASIC flow built using OpenROAD.
 [OpenROAD is a project funded by DARPA to develop open source ASIC tooling](https://theopenroadproject.org/).

 Here is the [OpenROAD documentation and Tutorials](https://openroad.readthedocs.io/en/latest/) and some [useful resources](https://theopenroadproject.org/resources/).